 From 1999-2005, he was Deputy Director of the NCI’s Office of Preventive Oncology, Division of Cancer Prevention.
 He was responsible for all aspects of the NCI’s Cancer Prevention Fellowship Program.
 Dr Hursting was also an Investigator in the NCI’s Center for Cancer Research, where he was Chief of the Nutrition and Molecular Carcinogenesis Section of the NCI’s Laboratory of Biosystems and Cancer.
 His research programme focuses on the nutritional modulation of the carcinogenesis process, with a particular emphasis on the molecular, cellular and hormonal changes underlying important nutrition and cancer associations, with a focus on energy balance/obesity.

-Dr Hursting was a member of the Second Expert Report Mechanisms Working Group and was also recently chair of the CUP’s Mechanisms Protocol Development Group (MPDG).
+Dr Hursting was a member of the Second Expert Report Mechanisms Working Group and was also chair of the CUP’s Mechanisms Protocol Development Group (MPDG).
 He was also recently a CUP Panel lead for the updated evidence on ovarian cancer, which will be published in February 2014.
 In 2014, Dr Hursting will be one of the Panel leads for the update of the evidence for gallbladder cancer.

 Michael Leitzmann is chair of the Department of Epidemiology and Preventive Medicine at the University of Regensburg, Germany.
-He holds an MD from the University of Berlin and an MPH in quantitative methods and a doctorate in epidemiology from the Harvard School of Public Health.
+He holds an MD from the University of Berlin and a MPH in quantitative methods and a doctorate in public health from Harvard University.